kondylisjg/NLP_Question_Retrieval/README.md

 - BERT CLS Token Approach Fine-Tuned

-Wach method has a subsection for the tech and general datasets
+Each method has a subsection for the tech and general datasets.

+The GoogleNews weights can be found at: https://drive.google.com/file/d/1j7-0mg_xw7FWES12AA0rAXOTUHt-NcDJ/view?usp=sharing